Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$

-Recall from \cite{PeVNsemitoricinvt2009, PeVNconstruct2011} that a semitoric integrable system is a completely integrable system with two degrees of freedom and for which one of the Hamiltonians generates a periodic flow (see Definition \ref{def_stsystem}).
-Semitoric systems are a generalization of toric integrable systems which can have, in addition to elliptic type singularities, also focus-focus singularities (called nodal singularities in the context of Lefschetz fibrations and algebraic geometry).
-Focus\--focus singularities appear in algebraic geometry~\cite{GrSi2006}, symplectic topology~\cite{ElPo2010,LeSy2010, Sy2003, Vi2014}, and many simple physical models such as the spherical pendulum~\cite{AbMa1978} and the Jaynes-Cummings system~\cite{Cu1965, JaCu1963, PeVNspin2012}.
-Associated to a semitoric system there is also a collection of vectors $(v_0, \ldots, v_{d-1})$ which satisfy more complicated equations (given explicitly in Definition \ref{def_stfan}) henceforth referred to as a semitoric fan.
-A semitoric fan can be thought of as a toric fan for which the relations between some pairs of adjacent vectors have been changed as a result of the presence of the focus\--focus singularities.
-Roughly speaking, semitoric fans encode aspects of the singular affine structure induced by the singular fibration associated to a semitoric integrable system.
-This affine structure also plays a role in parts of symplectic topology, see for instance Borman\--Li\--Wu~\cite{BoLiWu2014}, and mirror symmetry, see Kontsevich\--Soibelman~\cite{GrSi2010,GrSi2011,KoSo2006}.
+Recall from \cite{PeVNsemitoricinvt2009, PeVNconstruct2011} that a semitoric integrable system is a completely integrable system with two degrees of freedom and for which one of the Hamiltonians generates a periodic f\/low (see Def\/inition~\ref{def_stsystem}).
+Semitoric systems are a~generalization of toric integrable systems which can have, in addition to elliptic type singularities, also focus-focus singularities (called nodal singularities in the context of Lefschetz f\/ibrations and algebraic geometry).
+Focus-focus singularities appear in algebraic geometry~\cite{GrSi2006}, symplectic topology~\cite{ElPo2010,LeSy2010, Sy2003, Vi2014}, and many simple physical models such as the spherical pendulum~\cite{AbMa1978} and the Jaynes--Cummings system~\cite{Cu1965, JaCu1963, PeVNspin2012}.
+Associated to a~semitoric system there is also a collection of vectors $(v_0, \ldots, v_{d-1})$, def\/ined up to the appropriate notion of isomorphism, which satisfy more complicated equations (given explicitly in Def\/inition \ref{def_stfan}).
+Any collection of such vectors is henceforth referred to as a \emph{semitoric fan}.
+A semitoric fan can be thought of as a toric fan for which the relations between some pairs of adjacent vectors have been changed as a result of the presence of the focus-focus singularities.
+Roughly speaking, semitoric fans encode aspects of the singular af\/f\/ine structure induced by the singular f\/ibration associated to a semitoric integrable system.
+This af\/f\/ine structure also plays a~role in parts of symplectic topology, see for instance Borman--Li--Wu~\cite{BoLiWu2014}, and mirror symmetry, see Kontsevich--Soibelman~\cite{GrSi2010,GrSi2011,KoSo2006}.

 We present two theorems in this paper which are applications of the algebraic method we introduce.
-The first gives a classification of semitoric fans and the second is an application of the first which describes the path-connected components of the moduli space of semitoric integrable systems with a fixed number of focus-focus singular points.
+The f\/irst gives a classif\/ication of semitoric fans and the second is an application of the f\/irst which describes the path-connected components of the moduli space of semitoric integrable systems with a f\/ixed number of focus-focus singular points.

-\begin{lettertheorem} Any semitoric fan may be obtained from a standard semitoric fan in a finite number of steps using four standard transformations. \end{lettertheorem}
+\begin{Theorem} Any semitoric fan may be obtained from a standard semitoric fan in a finite number of steps using four standard transformations. \end{Theorem}